 Key Stage Three (Year 7-9)

-Students have a lesson once a fortnight covering a range of topics within the four core themes Health and Well-being, Relationships, Citizenship and Living in the Wider World – Economic well-being, careers and the world of work
+Students have a lesson once a fortnight covering a range of topics within the four core themes Health and Well-being, Sex and Relationship Education, Citizenship and Living in the Wider World – Economic well-being, careers and the world of work

 KS4 (Year 10 and 11)